 If you were stranded on a desert island, you would feel thirsty sooner than you would feel hungry.
 We are told the healthy body normally needs up to eight glasses of water a day to maintain fluid balance.
-For people in the later stages of chronic kidney disease, these normal amounts of fluid may cause problems.
-Too much fluid can build up in the body and be dangerous.
+For people in the later stages of chronic kidney disease (CKD), these normal amounts of fluid can build up in the body and be dangerous.

-The goal of fluid restriction is to help you feel comfortable before, during and after your dialysis sessions.
-Even though dialysis gets rid of excess fluid and waste in the body, it is not as effective as healthy kidneys.
-Why?
-Healthy kidneys work all the time—24 hours a day, 7 days a week.
+Fluid restriction can help you feel comfortable before, during and after your dialysis sessions.
+Even though dialysis gets rid of excess fluid and waste in the body, it’s not as effective as healthy kidneys that work 24 hours a day, seven days a week.
 Most people on hemodialysis get treatments three times a week for about three or more hours at a time.
 This means, in the days between your dialysis treatments, your body holds on to excess fluid and waste your kidneys cannot remove.

-Going over your recommended fluid allowance can lead to too much fluid building up in your body between treatments.
-This build up causes swelling and increases your blood pressure, which makes your heart work harder.
-Too much fluid can build up in the lungs, making it difficult for you to breathe.
+Going over your recommended fluid allowance can cause swelling and increase your blood pressure, which makes your heart work harder.
+Too much fluid can build up in the lungs, making it difficult to breathe.

 Hemodialysis removes fluid as the blood is filtered through the dialysis machine.
 However, there is a limit on how much fluid can be safely removed during a dialysis session.
-If you exceed your fluid allowance, more fluid must be removed.
-Your body may not be used to having so much fluid removed at once.
-Some people experience muscle cramping during dialysis when they gain too much fluid weight.
-Taking out a lot of fluid can also cause a drop in blood pressure, which can leave you feeling nauseated, dizzy and weak after the treatment.
-Sometimes, an extra dialysis session may be required to remove all the extra fluid.
+If you exceed your fluid allowance, sometimes an extra dialysis session may be required to remove all the extra fluid.

 People on peritoneal dialysis (PD) may not be as limited with their fluids as people on hemodialysis.
 This is because PD treatments are performed every day, unlike hemodialysis, which is done several times a week.

-Although patients on PD are allowed more liquid, they are encouraged to keep track of their fluid intake and the amount of fluid removed in their dialysis exchanges.
+But patients on PD are encouraged to keep track of their fluid intake and the amount of fluid removed in their dialysis exchanges.
 Too much fluid can still lead to complications like swelling, high blood pressure and shortness of breath.

 Fluid restriction may vary for each individual patient.
 Factors such as weight gain between treatments, urine output and swelling are considered.
-If you are on hemodialysis, your weight is recorded before and after your dialysis session.
+If you’re on hemodialysis, your weight is recorded before and after your dialysis session.
 Your nurse uses weight changes to help determine how much fluid to remove during dialysis.
-If you are on peritoneal dialysis, your nurse will have you record your weight every day.
+If you’re on PD, your nurse will have you record your weight every day.
 Sudden weight gain may mean you are drinking too much fluid.
 Your dietitian will coach you on individual goals for your fluid intake.

 For dialysis patients, the complications of excess fluid are:

-Before you start an exercise program, let your doctor and health care team know.
+Before you start an exercise program, let your doctor and healthcare team know.
 Exercise may change your fluid requirements, especially if you are exercising and perspiring heavily.
 Your dietitian can coach you on how much fluid to drink.
-Talk to your dietitian before making changes in your fluid intake.

 Your dietitian—as well as fellow patients—can give you many helpful hints to manage your thirst.
 Here are some tips to get you started: